Michelle Personette, Executive Director

 Alan Hanstein is past chair president and chair of the development committee of the Challenger Learning Center board of directors.
 As president and founder of Paragon New Media, recognized as one of the first companies to provide online services for event promotion and registration, Mr. Hanstein has generated more than $20 million in online registration revenue and pioneered technology that has become the industry standard.
 He is an active community member, serving in leadership positions for several charitable and economic organizations.

-Ken Kopczynski is the president of the Tallahassee Astronomical Society, a local group of amateur astronomers who share their love of the Universe with others.
-Ken is a master observer having completed at least 10 observing programs offered by the Astronomical Society for amateur astronomers.
+Ken is a master observer having completed at least 10 observing programs offered by the Astronomical League for amateur astronomers.
 He most enjoys sharing his knowledge of the sky with others.
-Mr. Kopczynski writes the monthly Sky Guy column for the Tallahassee Democrat and he also is a monthly guest on the Your Voice program on V89 FM.
-He is the recipient of the 2013 Partners in Excellence Award presented by the Big Bend/Leon Association for Science Teaching in recognition for his community leadership and his contributions in the field of science.
+Mr. Kopczynski writes the monthly Sky Guy column for the Tallahassee Democrat.

 Former Telecommunications Executive for over 30 years in Florida and Illinois